radfordalex/radfordalex/README.md

 ## What I Do

 I turn complex data into production-ready models and actionable insights.
-My experience spans customer analytics, product data optimization, and enterprise-scale ML systems—working with structured, unstructured, and multimodal data across industry and academic research.
+My experience spans customer analytics, product data optimization, and enterprise-scale ML systems - working with structured, unstructured, and multimodal data across industry and academic research.

 **Areas of focus:**
 - Agentic AI & autonomous systems